syncfusion-content/windowsforms-docs/WindowsForms/Tools/Tools-Controls.md

 <tr>
 <td>
 GetDockingStyle</td><td>
 Returns the current docking style of the control.
 The return value for this method would be docking style value, that specifies the dock type / position.
 The docked control for which the dock style is to be identified should be passed as a parameter to this method.
-The parameter is,{{{ ''_Ctrl_'' | markdownify }}} - Indicates the docked control for which the DockStyle needs to be retrieved.</td></tr>
+The parameter is,{{ '_Ctrl_' | markdownify }} - Indicates the docked control for which the DockStyle needs to be retrieved.</td></tr>
 </table>